 - The layout looks normal on different screen resolutions which do not allow the designer to know about different problems with the look of designs.

-- In case of large screen resolutions, sometimes, white spaces are created due to lack of content.
+- In the case of large screen resolutions, sometimes, white spaces are created due to lack of content.

 3. Adaptive Layouts